Mazamars312/Analogue_Pocket_Neogeo/README.md

 ## Installation and Usage

-If you have version 0.5.0 installed, please remove it and re-install the 4 main folders
+If you have version 0.5.0 installed, please remove it and re-install with the new release

 The current Darksoft paks will work with this with the following file names:
 *(Working on the *.Neo files soon)